bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 7. Quantum
 =====================================================================

-First, I am really impressed with this new project, it literaly eliminated the network overhead i used to deal with during the nova-network era.
+Quantum literaly eliminated the network overhead i used to deal with during the nova-network era.

 * Install the Quantum server::